|

 of marine activity and, incidentally, a glorious spot

+for picnics.
 Besides these Cliff walks there are many others which

 are rich in interest and scenic beauty.
 As a contrast